Venezuelan refugee crisis: Problems

-Crime

-The Maduro government often granted the emigration of Venezuelan criminals and organized crime into regional countries, with nations like Aruba, Colombia, Panama, Peru and the United States experiencing higher crime as a result.

-In June 2018, a group of Venezuelans robbed a jewelry store in Jockey Plaza, Peru, and fled the country.
-On July 27, 2018, four Venezuelans shot and injured one police officer while robbing a store in the country, though they were later captured.
-The "Tren de Aragua" (Train of Aragua) gang of Venezuela–which flourished in their native country's impunity where they directed robbery, kidnapping and murder operations–saw five of their members arrested in August 2018 for planning a bank robbery at a Peruvian shopping mall.
-The Venezuelan gang members were found by the National Police of Peru equipped with firearms, a grenade, and a map of the bank.
-At least seventy-two Venezuelans were imprisoned in Peru by mid-2018.

-On February 19, 2019, a group of masked Venezuelan and Colombian migrants attempted to break-in at the Inkaterra Amazon Reserve lodge in the Madre de Dios region of Peru, resulting in the death of a local tour guide.
-A total of 53 guests, including American and Chinese tourists, were safe.

-Four Venezuelans were put under preventive detention in 2021 after evidence indicated they had engaged in drug trafficking and assaulted Chilean police in Iquique.
-President-elect Gabriel Boric condemned the aggression against police and Interior Minister Rodrigo Delgado announced the four will be expelled from Chile whatever the result of the trial may result in.

 Discrimination

 Venezuelan refugees have occasionally faced xenophobia and discrimination in destination countries.
 The International Organization for Migration has increased awareness that refugees are vulnerable to trafficking and prostitution.
 Venezuelans in Panama experience xenophobia due to competition with local residents, and Panamanian nationalist movements have used anti-Venezuelan-refugee rhetoric to gain support.

-Discrimination toward Venezuelans has occasionally been a problem in Ecuador, and in a 2019 survey of Venezuelans and other migrant groups in the capitol city of Quito, about half of Venezuelans reported that they had experienced discrimination since coming to Ecuador (compared to 62% of surveyed Colombian migrants in Quito who said the same thing).
+Discrimination toward Venezuelans has occasionally been a problem in Ecuador, and in a 2019 survey of Venezuelans and other migrant groups in the capital city of Quito, about half of Venezuelans reported that they had experienced discrimination since coming to Ecuador (compared to 62% of surveyed Colombian migrants in Quito who said the same thing).

 In Brazil, at least 1,200 Venezuelans were forced from refugee camps by residents of Pacaraima on August 18, 2018, after the family of a local merchant told the authorities that he had been assaulted by a group of Venezuelans.
-However, two days later the authorities said the assailants’ identity and nationality had not been confirmed.
+However, two days later the authorities said the assailants' identity and nationality had not been confirmed.
 The residents of the city destroyed the migrant camps.